Adam Duvall Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have the 13th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- His last appearance was on Sunday against the Miami Marlins, when the righty threw six innings, surrendering two earned runs while allowing six hits.
+- The righty's most recent time out was on Monday against the Atlanta Braves, when he threw 2 1/3 innings, surrendering eight earned runs while allowing nine hits.

+- The 27-year-old has put up a 4.76 ERA and 8.7 strikeouts per nine innings across 25 games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.